 61. One may argue that David Ferrie, partner of Guy Banister, who had known LHO since high-school – was that 3rd party.
 It is plausible that Ferrie and Banister plotted to help General Walker by using psychology to control LHO.
 If LHO wanted a full-time job in the CIA, then Ferrie and Banister would pretend to represent the CIA and would promise LHO a full-time job – if only he could pass their ‘test.’
 This, anyhow, is how it appears to me.

 62. New Orleans D.A.
-Jim Garrison and his staff have already covered the behavior of LHO in their city by using the most intricate detail.
+Jim Garrison and his staff have already covered the behavior of LHO in their city in the most intricate detail.
 We cannot say the same for the Dallas D.A.

 (to be continued)